Quantifying Interpersonal Synchrony

 Preparation¶

-To run this module, you will need to download the data from the Weights Task, by Khebour et al., 2023 (https://zenodo.org/records/10252341) (note that the complete dataset is quite large (28GB)), make a folder called "data" in the same directory as this notebook, and copy the folder "Group_01" into the "data" folder.
+To run this module, you will need to download the data from the Weights Task by Khebour et al., 2023: https://zenodo.org/records/10252341 (note that the complete dataset is quite large, approximately 28GB).

 Introduction¶

 Whether engaged in conversation, walking together, or simply sitting together, people tend to synchronize or entrain their bodily movements.
-The extent of synchrony has been linked to many outcome measures, such as how many people liked a conversation, how successful a therapy session is, how in-tune to one another the people felt, etc.
+The extent of synchrony has been linked to many outcome measures, such as how much people enjoyed a conversation, how successful a therapy session is, or how in-tune the individuals felt with one another.

 Quantifying interpersonal synchrony can therefore provide an informative measure of social behavior at the dyad-level.
 This dyad-level focus is particularly important given that social behaviors are embedded in the larger context of people acting as part of a coupled, dynamical system.
-This module will therefore provide some basic approaches to quantifying, and statistically testing, interpersonal synchrony of bodily movement
+This module will provide some basic approaches to quantifying and statistically testing interpersonal synchrony of bodily movement.

-This module builds on other EnvisionBOX modules by specifically demonstrating how to utilize (video-based) motion tracking data to calculate synchrony for the whole body, or for specific body parts (e.g., for the torso, head, or hands specifically).
+This module builds on other EnvisionBOX modules by specifically demonstrating how to utilize video-based motion tracking data to calculate synchrony for the whole body, or for specific body parts (e.g., the torso, head, or hands).

 import pandas as pd